cse4504-fl25-6-wustl/team-project-4504-kanan-orhan-bean/README.md

 # Developer Guide

-1. This code does not need any external dependencies.
+1. This code uses gradle to build and run both the source and the test codes.
+Make sure you have gradle installed

 2. To run the code input 2 command line arguments.
 First one being the LineItemFileName, and the second one being the ClientFileName.

-Run `gradle run --args="input/Input1.csv input/Site_requirements.csv"`

-First run `cd src` to go into the src files.
-Then to build the file run `javac -d bin entities/*.java parser/*.java interactors/*.java requests/*.java Main.java` in the terminal.
-After building the file to run the code run `java -cp bin Main.java [inputFileName] [inputClientFileName]`, replacing `[inputFileName]` and `[inputClientFileName]` with the actual names of the input files.
-The following is how it would look like
+To build and run the program you can run `gradle run --args="[inputFileName] [inputClientFileName]"`, replacing `[inputFileName]` and `[inputClientFileName]` with the actual names of the input files.
+The following is how it would look like:

 ```
-(base) > team-project-4504-kanan-orhan-bean % javac -d bin entities/*.java parser/*.java interactors/*.java requests/*.java Main.java
-(base) > team-project-4504-kanan-orhan-bean % java -cp bin Main input/LineItemInput.csv input/ClientInput.csv
+(base) > team-project-4504-kanan-orhan-bean % gradle run --args="input/Input1.csv input/Site_requirements.csv"
 Input File Name: input/LineItemInput.csv
 Client File Name: input/ClientInput.csv
 === PACKING SUMMARY ===